RaveJS/rave/README.md

 No.  If you can do `npm install` or `bower install` and if you can add a single script element to an HTML page, you can master Rave!
 If that's too much work, clone a *Rave Starter* for a head start.

-Rave doesn't replace the tools you already love, such as gulp or grunt.
-Rave just makes them much easier to use.

 Rave is the absolute easiest way to get started with modules.
 Author AMD, CommonJS, or (soon) ES6 modules without futzing with transpilers, file watchers,